fuzzylogicxx/fuzzylogic/posts/ruthlessly-eliminating-layout-shift-on-netlify.com-by-zach-leatherman.md

 ## Side-thoughts

 In a server-side scripted application – one using Rails or PHP, for example – you could alternatively handle persisting state with _cookies_ rather than localStorage… allowing you to test for the presence of the cookie on the _server_ then handle conditional rendering of the banner on the server too, rather than needing classes which trigger hiding.
 I can see an argument for that.
 Thing is though, not everyone’s working in that environment.
-Zach’s solution is more standalone.
+Zach has provided a standalone solution.

 ## References